CxELabs/M365HOL/instructions.md

 6. [] On the line where it lists **Azure Pass - Sponsorship**, click on **Edit settings**.

 	^IMAGE[Open Screenshot](\Media\EditSettings.png)

+	> [!NOTE] If you do not see the Azure Pass listed, wait a minute and refresh the browser and it should display.

 7. [] Verify that **Auto Provisioning** is set to **On**.
 8. [] Under Workspace configuration, select the option button for **Use another workspace**, and select your workspace **ASC-Workspace-xxxx** (which has been created by the template).